wangqinglhc/120-DS-Interview-Questions/data-analysis.md

 #### 17. How could you use GPS data from a car to determine the quality of a driver?
   - Speed
   - Driving paths
+  - Long trips, short trips, diver above speed limit, turn at a high speed etc..

 #### 18. Given accelerometer, altitude, and fuel usage data from a car, how would you determine the optimum acceleration pattern to drive over hills?
   - Historical data?
+  - The optimum acceleration is defined to have the best fuel usage.
+  - Cluster them into different groups based on accelerometer and altitude data, calculate the average fuel usage for each group.

 #### 19. Given position data of NBA players in a season’s games, how would you evaluate a basketball player’s defensive ability?
   - Evaluate his positions in the court.